Solau92/DevFS-Projet-13-Definissez-une-solution-fonctionnelle-et-une-architecture-back/ReadMe.md

 #  -- **POC for Your Car Your Way** --

 POC for the chat functionality </br>
-The front part of the app uses Angular framework to run.
+The frontend of the app uses Angular framework to run.</br>
-The back part of the app uses Java and Spring Boot framework to run.
+The backend of the app uses Java and Spring Boot framework to run.

 ## **Getting Started**

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-##  - **Back part of the app** -
+##  - **Backend of the app** -

 ### **Prerequisites**